i30101/wso-scripts/README.md

 # woodsonscioly-scripts

 This repository contains a number of coding tools for Woodson Science Olympiad events and club management.
-Sensitive files have been hidden for security concerns.
+Sensitive files have been hidden for security reasons.
 Reach out via LinkedIn if you have questions or concerns.

 ## admin